 What does mucus in formula-fed baby poop look like?

-Mucus in baby poop for formula-fed babies can look pretty similar to breastfed baby poop, but it’s usually a bit darker, more solid, and a bit smellier.
+Mucus in a formula-fed baby’s stool can look pretty similar to breastfed baby poop, but it’s usually a bit darker, more solid, and a bit smellier.

-But as with mucus in breastfed baby poop, the key with formula‒fed poop is to look out for greek streaks.
+The key with formula‒fed poop is to look out for green streaks.

 What does mucus in toddler poop look like?